Johannesburg: Museums and galleries

 The Johannesburg Art Gallery (JAG) is widely considered among the most notable collections of fine art on the African continent, featuring European and African art from the 15th century to the present.
 Wits Art Museum in Braamfontein specializes in historic and contemporary African art.
-Johannesburg is further home to an array of noteworthy private collections and art galleries, largely located in the northern suburbs.
+Johannesburg is also home to an array of noteworthy private collections and art galleries, largely located in the northern suburbs.
 These include the Joburg Contemporary Art Foundation (JCAF), Goodman Gallery, Gallery MOMO and the Standard Bank Art Gallery.

 Several museums were established since 1994 to remember and educate on South Africa's political history.
 These include the Apartheid Museum, Constitution Hill, Hector Pieterson Museum and Mandela House.
 Further, Museum Africa is dedicated to showcasing the continent's history through its Africana collection.
 Other historical museums include the South African National Museum of Military History, the Johannesburg Holocaust and Genocide Centre and the Workers Museum.
 The Origins Centre at the University of the Witwatersrand explores the history of humankind and features exhibitions on African sand and rock art.

 Specialist museums and collections cover subjects such as Africana, costume, design, fossils, geology, military history, medical, pharmacy, photography and transportation networks such as railways.
 Notably, the James Hall Museum of Transport features the largest collection on the topic in Africa.
 Other specialist collections include the AECI Dynamite Factory Museum, the Adler Museum of Medicine, the Credo Mutwa Cultural Village, Madiba Freedom Museum, Bernberg Fashion Museum, and the Zoology Museum.